PeaceAndCubeMC/datapacks/README.md

 # PeaceAndCube datapacks
-Contains datapacks made for specific events
+Contains datapacks made for seasonal events

+## halloween2019
+Advancements and related functions

 ## halloween2020
 Modifies some block loot tables to drop custom items in the halloween2020 world.